Polar Grit X Pro

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: indoor display vibrancy The Grit X Pro display is described as less vibrant indoors than an Apple Watch.
+• Better: indoor display vibrancy The reviewer said the Grit X Pro display is less vibrant indoors than the Apple Watch.

-• Better: indoor display color pop The MIP display is contrasted with the brighter-looking Apple Watch Ultra.
+• Better: display color pop The reviewer said the Grit X Pro display does not pop with color like the Apple watch Ultra.

 Feature Scorecards